USimAgent: Large Language Models for Simulating Search Users: Experiments

 \subsubsection{Datasets}

-We evaluated our USimAgent on public user behavior dataset, which was collated by Liu et al. through a laboratory user study\cite{DBLP:conf/kdd/LiuMLZM19}.
+We evaluated our USimAgent on public user behavior dataset\footnote{http://www.thuir.cn/KDD19-UserStudyDataset/}, which was collated by Liu et al. through a laboratory user study\cite{DBLP:conf/kdd/LiuMLZM19}.
 Participants completed nine intricate search tasks, with the dataset incorporating their search interactions, which include query reformulations, clicks, and stopping behaviors.

 We adhere to several rules for data filtration:

 \begin{itemize} \item Due to various reasons, search URLs for four tasks were predominantly invalid, unable to replicate the content originally viewed by the users, hence, those tasks were excluded. \item The original dataset featured SERPs of varying lengths; for lists exceeding ten results, only the top ten were retained. \item Incomplete sessions, characterized by missing click information or having partial SERPs, were removed. \end{itemize}